siteroller/AssetLoader/README.md

  - chain [boolean]: Wait till this file is loaded before loading the next file[true], or begin loading the next file immediately [false].
  - onComplete [function] : Function to run once all files are loaded.
+ - onInit [function] : Function to run when all files are first loaded.
+Explained later.
  - Path [string]: Prepended to the file's path.
 AssetLoader.css('style.css',{path:'Assets/'}) loads 'Assets/style.css'